ddigiorg/pattern-sequence-predictor/README.md

 "The beginning of wisdom is the definition of terms" -Socrates.

 To develop Machine Intelligence one must first define "intelligence" and its principles.
-Unfortunately philosophers and scientists do not agree on a single definition of intelligence, but most would agree humans are a species with intelligence capabilities.
-Therefore, the mammalian neocortex and its experience with the world gives us some guidelines on how to explore intelligence.
+Unfortunately philosophers and scientists do not agree on a single definition of intelligence, but most would agree the human species has intelligence.
+Therefore, the mammalian neocortex and how humans and animals experience the world gives us some guidelines on how to explore intelligence.

 ### Intelligence

 Intelligence exists in an ordered environment and acquires knowledge in an attempt to achieve goals.

 ### Ordered Environment